canweriotnow/octopress/source/_posts/2012-06-01-try-ruby-seriously.markdown

 #### Se habla Ruby

 When it's a friend asking for advice, I'm fully expecting to be answering questions when they can't find an answer on [StackOverflow](http://stackoverflow.com).
 If they're learning Ruby, there's the advantage that I will probably be able to help with > 99% of their problems without Googling.
-Granted, this is true of a number of languages, but I probably wouldn't suggest that someone compeltley new to programming start out with C, Scheme, Javascript, Clojure, or Perl just because I happen to know my way around them.
+Granted, this is true of a number of languages, but I probably wouldn't suggest that someone completley new to programming start out with C, Java, Scheme, Javascript, Clojure, or Perl just because I happen to know my way around them.

 Finally, I like introducing people to Ruby because it's a language optimized for programmer happiness.